trufa/annoying-typo-generator/README.md

 It will basically annoy the hell out of anyone that has this installed.

-*Note: it will not interact with the inputs with the type parameter set to password, this is to allow any unknowing user to login anywhere*
+*Note: it will not interact with the inputs with the type parameter set to password, this is to allow any unknowing user to login anywhere.*